Currently, there are 9 functions associated with the

 The greater constraints we add to sampling, the less likely we will have strong correlations between the population and sample, so its always important to understand these limitations and plan accordingly.

-users can define all parameters
+sample_existing(type = "balanced")When type = "balanced" users can define all parameters

-that are found within sample_balanced()
+that are found within sample_balanced().
+This means that

-one can change the algorithm
+one can change the algorithm, p etc.

 sample_existing(existing = e, nSamp = 300, type = "balanced")